What Is Pachyonychia Congenita?

 The specific gene and specific mutation involved affects the disease condition for the PC patient.
 These different types of PC are properly classified as PC-K6a, PC-K6b, PC-K6c, PC-K16 and PC-K17 (related to the affected keratin gene where the mutation is located).

-This disorder does not affect lifespan, but almost all patients experience constant pain.
+This disorder does not affect lifespan, but almost all patients experience constant pain that makes walking difficult and sometimes impossible.
+Many patients with PC use mobility aids and even crawl in their homes.

 For explanations of the terms used to describe Pachyonychia Congenita, see the Glossary.